With the government saying that overseas holidays are unlikely this summer, more people are looking to the UK for their summer getaway.

 Would you forget to stretch and hydrate before setting off on a marathon run?
 No, you wouldn’t.
 Because if you did, you wouldn’t make it to the finish.
 Preparing your car for a long journey is just as important, and failing to do so could have the same effect.

 While not all the tips on this list are safety-driven, preparing your car is!
 Not only will it help keep you, your passengers and other people safe, but it will lessen the chances of you breaking down too.

 A First Stop vehicle safety inspection will make sure everything is in good condition and reduce the chances of you breaking down.
+Contact your local First Stop for a free check.
 To help you avoid such trouble, it’s worth getting your car booked in for a service before you hit the road.

 If your car has recently had a service, you should still check the following things before you set off:

 - Fluid levels (AdBlue, brake fluid, coolant, engine oil and screenwash)